I walked into my bosses office and shut the door behind me.

 Start your online business while employed.
 It's less risky in the short term and you'll still be earning a paycheck from your job.

-I got home and watched a few tutorials about creating a website and OneHourProfessor.com was launched.
+I got home and watched a few tutorials about creating a blog and OneHourProfessor.com was launched.

 Then, a few weeks later, I was making thousands of dollars.……